elenekat/Installing_FLASH/README.md

 1. install dependencies for FLASH
 2. download and untar code
 3. change paths for dependencies
-4. might need to fight with errors when compiling
+4. might need to fight with some errors when compiling

 # 1. Install dependencies